 Fame has an sordid counterpart that few set out to achieve: notoriety.
 The adjective notorious is never positive, and very rarely can the chain which links it to a name be broken.

 Small-town girl Madeline Webb was lured by the bright lights of New York City in search of fame and fortune.
-Instead all she achieved was notoriety and a prison cell.
+Instead all she achieved was fleeting notoriety followed by a life of loneliness behind prison walls.

 It might have been worse.
 Had she been a man she would have ended up in Sing Sing’s electric chair like her two partners in crime.